hairibar/feeling-responsive/_posts/my-work/2020-06-05-physics-driven-animation.md

 You can also make your own data types that work with specific `RagdollDefinitions`, in case your modifiers need to be easily-configurable.
 Just inherit `RagdollProfile`!

 ## It's integrated with Mecanim.
-Hairibar.Ragdoll comes with StateMachineBehaviours like SetRagdollAnimationProfileOnEnter and SetRagdollPowerProfileOnEnter.
+Hairibar.Ragdoll comes with `StateMachineBehaviours` like `SetRagdollAnimationProfileOnEnter` and `SetRagdollPowerProfileOnEnter`.
 These behaviours allow you to easily tie specific sets of parameters to specific animation states.
 ![]({{site.urlimg}}/TFG/TFG_Inspector_Mecanim.png)

 ## Okay, so how do I get it?